- Vet EN

 · Overcoats and bags have to be left in the lockers in the changing room.
 They can be locked with locks of the students.

-· Eating, drinking and smoking at the practicals is forbidden.
+· Eating, drinking and smoking is forbidden in the practical room.

 · Accidents at the practicals have to be reported to the teacher at the practicals.